Corporate Governance

 Internal Auditing

-The Internal Audit Department evaluates the development and operational status of internal controls and the effectiveness of risk management from an independent and objective standpoint, while verifying the appropriateness of business execution at SUBARU and its Group companies in Japan and overseas, providing advice and proposals for improvement as required.
+SUBARU has established an Internal Audit Department consisting of 15 members that reports directly to the President.
+This department evaluates the development and operational status of internal controls and the effectiveness of risk management from an independent and objective standpoint, while providing advice and proposals for improvement regarding business execution at SUBARU and its Group companies in Japan and overseas.

 Internal Control